Lonely Deaths Lie Thick as Snow

 Lonely Deaths Lie Thick as Snow (降り積もれ孤独な死よ, Furitsumore Kodokuna Shi yo) is a Japanese manga series written by Hajime Inoryū and illustrated by Shota Itō.
-It began serialization on Kodansha's Magazine Pocket website in August 2021.
+It was serialized on Kodansha's Magazine Pocket website from August 2021 to August 2026.
 A live-action television drama adaptation aired from July to September 2024.

+Plot

+Jin Saeki has been called up to investigate a burglary at the Haikawa mansion.
+As he's on the case, he later finds the corpses of 13 children, and deduces that Jūzō Haikawa, who has gone missing, is the prime suspect.
+Saeki later meets Kanon Hasumi, a woman who claims to be Haikawa's daughter, and tags along with her on his travels all over Japan to find clues to the new case.